Bruno (bishop of Würzburg): Death

 The retinue of Henry III had stopped at the residence of Countess Richlinde of Ebersberg, who was faced with the task of distributing the estate of her recently deceased husband, Count Adalbero II of Ebersberg.
 During a great banquet given by the countess, a load-bearing pillar supporting the banqueting hall broke, causing the entire floor to collapse.
 The king was only slightly hurt, but the countess, Bishop Bruno and Abbot Altmann of Ebersberg Abbey were so badly injured that they did not survive more than a few days.
 The Annals of Niederaltaich add a legend to the story: before the feast, at the Strudengau on the Danube near Grein, the devil was supposed to have appeared to the bishop and threatened him already, but the bishop was able to repel him.
 Bruno's body was returned to his residence in Würzburg.

 He was succeeded by his nephew, Adalbero of Würzburg.

 Burial and cultus

 Many cathedrals were built in that period, and from 1040, Bruno began the construction of Würzburg Cathedral.
 The consecration of the crypt on 16 June 1045 was combined with his burial.
 Bruno was not formally canonised by the Roman Catholic Church, but is nevertheless revered as a saint.
 His feast day is 17 May (not the 27th, see Roman Martyrology).

-Bruno wrote a well-known commentary on the Psalms, to which he appended an analysis of ten Biblical hymns, consisting of extracts from the writings of the Church Fathers.